jonase/eq/README.md

 [:nested-maps {:works "fine"}]
 ```

+It is often useful to collect the results produced by `map` in a
-Get all the keys and collect them in a vector:
+collection.
+The following example shows how to find all the keys in an
+input map:

 ```edn
 $ cat test.edn | eq '[(map (get 0))]'
 [:foo :baz :quux :foo.bar/baz
  :tagged :booleans :nested-maps]
 ```

 `map` will also work on vectors, lists and sets:

 ```edn